‘Mindset work’ helped, until it didn’t.

 - ‘When Life Gives You Tangerines’ 🍊

 Over the long weekend, I sat down to watch When Life Gives You Tangerines, a slow, tender Korean drama (K-drama) that follows the quiet emotional lives of two young people on Jeju Island.
 It’s a story about grief, friendship, unspoken family dynamics, and the way love often shows up in small, ordinary acts rather than grand gestures.
 If you’re not familiar with K-dramas, this one isn’t the fast-paced or romanticised kind.
-It lingers.
-It sits with discomfort rather than rushing to resolve it.
-And in doing so, it invites reflection.
+It lingers and it sits with discomfort rather than rushing to resolve it.
+And in doing so it invites many intricate and questionable reflections.

 There’s a moment in the show where a quote stands still for a while: